Born Bronx, NY, 1969

 With the support of her 2010 Grants to Artists award, Tanowitz had a return engagement of her work Be in the Gray With Me at Dance Theater Workshop (2010) and she premiered The Wanderer Fantasy (2010) at Danspace Project.
 Tanowitz's subsequent works include Spectators (2013) and Passagen (2014).
 In 2015, Tanowitz premiered Broken Story (wherein there is no ecstasy), a collaboration with David Lang that was commissioned by Works & Process at the Guggenheim.

-Following her FCA support, Tanowitz received a John Simon Guggenheim Memorial Foundation Fellowship (2011) and a Hodder Fellowship from Princeton University (2013-2014).
+Following her FCA support, Tanowitz received a John Simon Guggenheim Memorial Foundation Fellowship (2011), a Hodder Fellowship from Princeton University (2013-2014), and a Doris Duke Artist Award (2020).
 Prior to her 2010 Grants to Artists, Tanowitz received two grants from the Harkness Foundation for Dance (2004, 2005), a New York Dance and Performance “Bessie" Award (2009), and a Dance Force Grant (2009).

 Tanowitz received a B.F.A. in Dance from the Ohio State University in 1991 and an M.F.A. in Dance from Sarah Lawrence College in 1998, where she was mentored by former Merce Cunningham principal dancer Viola Farber-Slayton.